prof-rossetti/georgetown-opim-557-201803/assignments/activex-controls/assignment.md

 #### Check Box Challenge

 Repeat the option button challenge above, but use check box controls instead.
+Ignore the expectation for mutual exclusivity because more than one check box may be selected at the same time.

 And, instead of writing the name or caption of a single selected option to a specified cell, write a concatenated list of all selected options.
 The list doesn't need to be formatted in any particular way - a single space in between each selected option is sufficient.